-Hpm 641 Organization and Management in Health Institutions (3)
+Hpm 641 Principles of Health Organization Management (3)

 This course is designed to cover the major aspects of managing both public and private health care organizations.
 These aspects include managing external relationships with key stakeholders like patients and providers, understanding the individual and group dynamics that occur within health care delivery settings, and applying the business and emerging tools used in managing on an everyday basis in health care delivery settings.
 Topics that would be covered in this course include the strategic management process in health care (overview), forming organizational alliances, human resources issues in managing health care professionals, organizational behavior and culture, business essentials in the areas of marketing, accounting, and finance as they apply to specific health management needs, and emerging management tools like quality management and health information systems.
 Prerequisites: Hpm 500, Hpm 501, advanced standing or permission of Instructor.

 This course examines the legal setting of public health and the role of courts and legal reasoning in public health policy, as well as a wide range of current legal issues, from HIV and tuberculosis prevention to malpractice and provider liability.
 Prerequisite: Graduate standing.

 Hpm 643 Long-Term Care Administration (3)